 This recipe is healthy as-is, with it's fluffy quinoa and vitamin rich sweet potato, but cook the assembled cakes on a griddle or press for just a couple minutes for a no-fry treat!
 The speedy cooking time and the balance of sweet potato with salty and nutty parmesan make this the ideal any-time snack.

 Bust out your panini press for a Latin take on a grilled sandwich.
 This mushroom and cheese torta recipe oozes with creamy cheese and the addition of roasted green chiles and tequila gives it just the right dimension of smokey flavor.
 A soft bolillo roll that gets grilled until crunchy is the perfect thing to hold all the gooey goodness.

-Though named a Cubano, this recipe is technically a medianoche, a variation on the traditional Cubano Sandwich.
-It consists of roast pork, ham, mustard, swiss cheese, and dill pickles – the difference lies in the sweeter egg bread it is served on, similar to Challah.
+Though named a Cubano, this recipe is technically a medianoche, a variation on the traditional Cubano sandwich.
+It consists of roast pork, ham, mustard, Swiss cheese, and dill pickles – the difference lies in the sweeter egg bread it is served on, which is similar to Challah.
 Why is it called a medianoche?
 Because this toasted sandwich is exactly what you'd want to eat when the clock strikes 12am.
 Heat up this sandwich on the press until golden brown and cut it down to middle to reveal the stringy, melty cheese and a heaping helping of pork.

 This simple but delicious recipe calls for deli turkey, muenster cheese, and creamy avocados.
 Use bolillos or French sandwich rolls, and toast them in a press with butter for extra flavor (and no dirty pans)!
 To build even more flavor, throw the deli turkey on the press for 30 seconds before you build your sandwich for a subtle smoked turkey sandwich.